 Address: Dorsoduro, 1, 30123 Venezia VE, Italy

 Outside the church, visitors can admire its stunning Baroque facade or explore the gorgeous gardens that surround it.
-The gardens feature lush greenery, towering palm trees, and of course, stunning views of the Grand Canal.
-A tour of Santa Maria della Salute will transport you back to the Middle Ages, and well worth investigating if you’re into Venetian history.
+The gardens feature lush greenery, towering palm trees, and spectacular views of the Grand Canal.

 See Related: Best Travel Books for Italy